geegaz/Multiple-Windows-tutorial/README.md

 ```
 ![Hierarchy view of a scene in Godot 4.
 The root is a basic node, it has a Sprite2D and a Window as children.
 The Window has a script attached and a Camera 2D as a child](https://user-images.githubusercontent.com/39198556/224141011-5de5b114-3745-4a5f-987b-31eac9c9bd3b.png)

 Here, there's a little more going on: this time we're using a separate window, which means we can access its position directly.
 I also added the window's velocity from the last frame to the camera's position to mitigate the view lagging behind.
-There's still flickering, but the view follows more closely the actual position of the window
+There's still flickering, but the view follows more closely the actual position of the window.

 ### Sharing the same world

 But now you might start to notice the issue with what we're trying to do.
-I put a sprite in the main node of the scene, but it doesn't appear in the additional window even when moving the window to the top-left of the screen where the sprite should be.
+I put a sprite on the main node of the scene, but it doesn't appear in the additional window even when moving the window to the top-left of the screen where the sprite should be.
 Now that's the regular way windows would work - but not ours !
 Our goal is to have the world the character is moving in shown simultaneously on several windows.

 For this, we'll need an additional script on the main node, at the root of the scene: